hapax/hapax.github.io/assets/simple-physics.md

 ### 4.3.
 Rainy day dilemma*<a id="sec-4-3" name="sec-4-3"></a>

-(*Note.* This is a fun optional extension of collision cylinders, and won't be needed for the next section.)
+(*Note.* This is a fun optional extension of collision cylinders, and won't be needed for the final section.)

 We can apply our collision cylinder technology to solve an age-old problem: should you walk or run in the rain?
 We will present a simple and original argument which models people as